Dental implants are an excellent long-term fixed choice used to restore a smile’s aesthetics and chewing ability.

 This is the option when the rest of the teeth need to remain undisturbed and not directly used for support.

-It is an excellent solution in cases with a high point of plaque retention and caries susceptibility since it allows the patient to clean the remaining teeth and gums better.
+It is an excellent solution in cases with high plaque retention and caries susceptibility since it allows the patient to clean the remaining teeth and gums better.

 - We can help establish monthly payment plans.